lilana-ml/-An-Ensemble-based-Breast-Cancer-Predictive-Model/README.md

  A machine learning pipeline for breast cancer diagnosis using ensemble methods (Voting Classifier & XGBoost) with preprocessing, feature selection, and comprehensive evaluation.

-**Key Modules**
+## Key Modules

-main.py: Complete execution pipeline
+- `main.py` – Complete execution pipeline for data preprocessing, model training, and evaluation.

-model_builder.py: Creates ensemble models with hyperparameter tuning
+- `model_builder.py` – Creates ensemble models and performs hyperparameter tuning.

-model_evaluator.py: Evaluates and compares models
+- `model_evaluator.py` – Evaluates and compares model performance using multiple metrics.

-visualization.py: Generates plots and charts
+- `visualization.py` – Generates plots and charts for results analysis.

-utils.py: Saves results and generates reports

-**Usage**

-Complete Pipeline

-python main.py

- **Dependencies**
+- `utils.py` – Utility functions for saving results, generating reports, and maintaining reproducibility

+ ## Dependencies

 Python 3.8+

-scikit-learn

-xgboost

-pandas

-numpy

-matplotlib

-seaborn

-imbalanced-learn
+- `scikit-learn`
+- `xgboost`
+- `pandas`
+- `numpy`
+- `matplotlib`
+- `seaborn`
+- `imbalanced-learn`

+## Acknowledgements

+I would like to acknowledge the repository [Ensemble Techniques for Breast Cancer Detection](https://github.com/FaraazArsath/Ensemble_techniques_breast_cancer_detection) by Faraaz Arsath for providing inspiration and guidance regarding the ensemble model architectures and pipeline design used in this project.